 UK Upgrades Risk Gambling Data Collection.
 Where is India?

-13 Aug 2024Global responsible gambling (RG) knowledge is rapidly expanding with the help of science.
+Global responsible gambling (RG) knowledge is rapidly expanding with the help of science.
 Government and industry partnerships with academia around the world, like the three-year study on loot boxes by two British universities and the Economic and Social Research Council (ESRC) or the LeoVegas-Karolinska Institutet initiative, are producing valuable insights into gambling behavior, the workings of addictions and other associated risks, and the possible ways to detect, prevent, and treat gambling problems.

 Responsible online casino & sportsbook operators like Kindred Group have started sharing internal statistics on risk gambling and intervention success rates.
 The company has been expanding its user base; nevertheless, the income share from risk gamblers has been shrinking.

-All this knowledge is used to develop better methods for improving the behavior of vulnerable players and, most importantly, to find such individuals and offer them protection, which is just impossible on an unregulated or black market.
+All this knowledge is used to develop better methods for improving the behavior of vulnerable players.
+Most importantly, the aim is to find such individuals and offer them protection.
+This is impossible on an unregulated or black market.
+India has also initiated a government-academia partnership.
+This partnership aims to gain insights on how to protect the growing number of Indian internet and online gaming consumers.

-The Department of Consumer Affairs (DoCA) and the National Institute of Mental Health and Neuro Sciences in Bengaluru (NIMHANS) announced their cooperation at the beginning of this year to establish a knowledge base for forming an adequate consumer protection and RG policy.
+The Department of Consumer Affairs (DoCA) and the National Institute of Mental Health and Neuro Sciences in Bengaluru (NIMHANS) announced their cooperation at the beginning of this year.

 The UK Gambling Commission Boasts New Survey Methodology

-The new methodology makes it impractical, or even impossible, to compare findings from previous years to the present data and assess trends, but the report will serve as a new baseline for evaluating future changes.
+However, the report will serve as a new baseline for evaluating future changes.
 For the first year, 9804 participants were questioned, but the survey base will expand to 20,000 individuals per year.

-“One of our aims as a regulator is to ensure we gather the best possible evidence on gambling – and today’s publication is the next significant step forward in our journey on creating a robust source of evidence for gambling in Great Britain,” Tom Miller, research and Policy Executive Director, stated.
+“One of our aims as a regulator is to ensure we gather the best possible evidence on gambling.
+And today’s publication is the next significant step forward in our journey on creating a robust source of evidence for gambling in Great Britain,” Tom Miller, research and Policy Executive Director, stated.

 “The new design of the Gambling Survey for Great Britain will significantly enhance the evidence base on patterns and trends in gambling behaviour.
 With an annual sample size of 20,000 individual interviews across the nations and regions of Great Britain, the survey will provide researchers and policy makers with fine-grained and timely data across a broad range of key indicators.”
 Professor Patrick Sturgis from the London School of Economics said.